Latest update: 17 December 2024

 Animal-friendly sunscreen – vegan sunscreen even!

-If you go swimming with sunscreen on, it will naturally also end up in the water.
+If you go swimming with sunscreen, it will naturally end up in the water.
 That is not such a problem in the pool, but it is in nature.
 Sunscreens can be harmful to fish and coral.
 Coral is also an animal, did you know?
-The more natural the product, the less harmful.
+The more natural the product, the less harmful it is.
 Many brands try to offer coral-friendly (reef-friendly) sunscreen.
 The problem is mainly in the filters that I already described.

 There are two more things to look out for if you’re looking for an animal-friendly sunscreen.
 First, have animal tests been conducted to develop the product?
 And second, is it a vegan product?